 The Small Business Administration (SBA) has an Economic Injury Disaster Loan program.
-It offers loans to help small businesses make it through economic crises, such as the one currently being caused by Coronavirus.
-Although an SBA loan may sound enticing, many business owners may not qualify for these government programs.
+It offers loans to help small businesses make it through economic crises, such as the one currently being caused by COVID-19.
+Although an SBA Coronavirus loan may sound enticing, many business owners may not qualify for these government programs.

 More Small Businesses Seeking Temporary Funding

 As the United States looks headed into a recession because of COVID-19, the country’s 30 million small businesses are increasingly turning to short-term financing programs.
 These services can help the nation’s small businesses survive and emerge stronger from the recession.

 In particular, small businesses will need loans to cover cash-flow needs during the economic crisis.
 A loan can cover a wide variety of expenses during difficult times, including employee salaries, rent, utilities, commercial vehicle expenses, and accounts payable.

 A small business can navigate through the economic downturn without failing to meet any of its financial responsibilities.
 And while SBA Coronavirus loans are probably the best option for small business owners, you need to make sure you can apply for one.

 Thanks to the funds provided by the CARES Act, the government is able to offer several funding programs.
 The most important ones are the EIDL and the PPP (not available for now).

 Economic Injury Disaster Loans (EIDL)